pmem/pmdk/src/setup/INSTALL.md

-To add NVML variables to PATH just do: set PATH=%PATH%;%NVML_ExecutablePath% or for permanent changes like administrator do: setx /M PATH "%PATH%;%NVML_ExecutablePath%"
+To add NVML variables to PATH just do: set PATH=%PATH%;%NVML_ExecutablePath% or for permanent changes do: setx PATH=%PATH%;%NVML_ExecutablePath%

 To uninstall library run installer again and select "Remove nvml" option.
 It will remove all installed files, binaries and environemnt variables.